Who are the External Stakeholders in Restructuring?

 Q. “For a company with a long-term contract-based business model, how would you expect deferred revenue to change if it became distressed?”

-In most cases, deferred revenue tends to increase significantly for companies with long-term offers substantial discounts to its customers to compensate for the risk of signing a long-term contract with a company that may not exist in a few years.
+In most cases, deferred revenue tends to increase significantly for distressed companies.
+Such companies will often provide long-term offers of substantial discounts to its customers in order to compensate for the risk of signing a long-term contract with a company that may not exist in a few years.

 In addition, the pricing reductions are usually done out of desperation to acquire new customers and to show creditors that there will be contractual revenue over the long-run.